Learn to negotiate your financial future through an AAUW Work Smart Salary Negotiation Workshop!

 All in-person workshops have been postponed

-As a result of the ongoing concerns regarding COVID-19 and the need for physical distancing, Start Smart and Work Smart workshops have moved online.
-Sign up for an online workshop below.
+As a result of the ongoing concerns regarding COVID-19 and the need for physical distancing, there are no in-person Start Smart or Work Smart workshops scheduled at this time.